Academic Requirements for Receiving Financial Aid (Satisfactory Academic Progress)

 The Higher Education Act of 1965, as amended, mandates institutions of higher education to establish a standard of satisfactory academic progress for students who receive financial aid.
-This standard must apply to the student's entire academic history, whether Title IV financial aid was received or not.
-In order to remain eligible to receive aid at Galveston College students must meet the standard specified for acceptable academic performance and for satisfactory progress toward completion of their program of study.
-This standard should not be confused with Probation or Good Standing as defined by academic regulations, nor is satisfactory progress affected by "academic fresh start."
-For the purpose of determining eligibility for student loans, the "Time Frame" and "Incremental Progress" components will take into account hours the student has attempted at other schools.
+This standard must apply to the student’s entire academic history, whether Title IV financial aid was received or not.
+In order to remain eligible to receive aid students must meet the standard specified for acceptable academic performance and for satisfactory progress toward completion of their eligible program of study.
+This standard should not be confused with Probation or Good Standing as defined by academic regulations, nor is satisfactory progress affected by “academic fresh start.”
+For the purpose of determining eligibility for the Federal Direct Loans Program the “Time Frame” and “Incremental Progress” components will take into account hours the student has attempted at other colleges.

 The Galveston College definition of satisfactory academic progress for receiving financial aid includes the following components: